DanaRoggero/Python/README.md

 - **Matplotlib.pyplot**: For creating static, interactive, and animated visualizations.
 - **Matplotlib.ticker.FuncFormatter**: For custom formatting of axis ticks in plots.
 - **Seaborn**: For statistical data visualization and creating

+# Disclaimer:
+Instacart is a real company that’s made their data available online, however customer data is fictitious and used for the purposes of Career Foundry's Data Analytics program.